YottaDB/YDBDoc/MessageRecovery/errors.rst

 EPOCHTNHI
 --------------------

-EPOCHTNHI, At the EPOCH record at offset xxxx of yyyy transaction number [0xaaaa] is higher than database transaction number [0xbbbb]
+EPOCHTNHI, At the EPOCH record at offset xxxx of yyyy transaction number [aaaa] is higher than database transaction number [bbbb]

 MUPIP Error: This indicates that at the turnaround point from where MUPIP applies logical records, Backward Recover found that the epoch's transaction number is greater than the current database transaction number.